Stiles–Crawford effect: Explanation

 Initially, it was thought that the Stiles–Crawford effect may be caused by the screening of light that passes near the edge of the pupil.
 This possibility was ruled out because variations in light extinction along different light paths through the pupil do not account for the significant reduction in the luminance efficiency.
 Furthermore, light screening does not explain the significant wavelength dependence of the Stiles–Crawford effect.
-Due to the large reduction in the Stiles–Crawford effect for rod vision tested under scotopic conditions, scientists concluded that it must be dependent on properties of the retina; more specifically the photon capture properties of the cone photoreceptors.
+Due to the large reduction in the Stiles–Crawford effect for rod vision tested under scotopic conditions, scientists concluded that it must be dependent on properties of the retina; more specifically the photon-capture properties of the cone photoreceptors.

 Electromagnetic analysis of light rays incident on a model human cone revealed that the Stiles–Crawford effect is explained by the shape, size, and refractive indices of the various parts of cone photoreceptors, which are roughly oriented towards the center of the pupil.
-Since the width of human cone cells is on the order of two micrometers, which is on a similar order of magnitude as the wavelength of visible light, electromagnetic analysis indicated that the light capture phenomena in human cone cells are similar to those observed in optical waveguides.
+Because the width of human cone cells is of the order of two micrometers, which is similar to the wavelength of visible light, electromagnetic analysis indicated that the light capture phenomena in human cone cells are similar to those observed in optical waveguides.
 More specifically, due to the narrow confinement of light within cone photoreceptors, destructive or constructive interference of the electromagnetic field may occur within the cone photoreceptors for particular wavelengths of light, thus significantly affecting the overall absorption of light by the photopigment molecules.
 This was the first analysis that sufficiently explained the non-monotonic wavelength dependence of p parameter that describes the strength the Stiles–Crawford effect.

 However, due to simplicity of the cone models and the lack of accurate knowledge of the optical parameters of the human cone cell used in the electromagnetic analysis, it is unclear whether other factors such as the photopigment concentrations may contribute to the Stiles–Crawford effect.
-Due to the complexity of a single cone photoreceptor and the layers of the retina which lie ahead of the cone photoreceptor on the light path, as well as the randomness associated with the distribution and orientation of cone photoreceptors, it is extremely difficult to fully model all of the factors which may affect the production of the visual stimulus in an eye.
+Due to the complexity of a single cone photoreceptor and to the layers of the retina which lie ahead of the cone photoreceptor on the light path, as well as to the randomness associated with the distribution and orientation of cone photoreceptors, it is extremely difficult to model all of the factors which may affect the production of the visual stimulus in an eye.